Tuminha/NHANES-Periodontitis-Machine-Learning-Project/README.md

 6. **Reverse-causality features** (dental_visit, floss_days) may encode treatment history rather than risk.
 Primary model excludes these.

 7. **US-only validation.** External validation on non-US cohorts (e.g., KNHANES) would strengthen generalizability claims.
+Next, we will harmonize KNHANES variables and report out-of-sample performance in a non-US cohort.

+8. **Severity distribution discrepancy.** Our sample shows higher severe:moderate ratios (58%:5%) than CDC population estimates (9%:30%).
+This reflects NHANES exam eligibility selection bias.
+Our binary prediction task (any vs. no periodontitis) is unaffected.

 ---